Applications for potential funding require submission of the required forms and appropriate sponsorship:

 One MSF Operational Centre (OCA, OCB, OCBA, OCG, OCP) must agree to actively sponsor the proposed project, and at least one other OC must formally express its support prior to submitting the proposed project idea to the TIC.
-Signatures are required from both the OC sponsor and the OC support for the project.
+A Proposal Sponsorship Form must be completed and signed by both the OC sponsor and the OC support for the project.
 Signatories should be the OC Director General or the OC Board President.

 Once complete, please submit the required documentation to the TIC Secretariat at:TIC@msf.org.